 SHS FBLA Sponsors Successful Christmas CASA Kids Gift Project

 Students from Seward FBLA created a tree for FBLA adviser Wade Miller’s classroom.
-The tree included ornaments that had information on each CASA child, including the ages and the sex of each CASA sponsored child.
-As a result, over 25 gifts were collected, specifically addressing at least one gift for each child-involved win the CASA program.
-The FBLA appealed to the students at Seward High, and as a result, individual students and teachers decided to sponsor CASA children.
+The tree included ornaments that had information on each CASA child, including the ages, interests, and the gender of each CASA sponsored child.
+As a result, over 40 gifts were collected, specifically addressing at least one gift for each child-involved in the CASA program.
+The FBLA appealed to the students at Seward High, and as a result, individual students and families decided to sponsor CASA children.

-Once the gifts were collected, Emma, Kuss, Anna Hughes, Kate Mullally, and Alishea Johnson led the effort to make sure all the gifts were wrapped and ready to go.
+Once the gifts were collected, senior members Rorie Filbert, Sophia Turek, and Amy Sistek, led the effort to make sure all the gifts were wrapped and ready to go.

-“I could not believe the out pouring and generosity of the students here at Seward High” declared Amelia Hanson, local FBLA president.
+“I could not believe the outpouring and generosity of the students here at Seward High” declared Brenna McAdam, the chapter’s vice president who also worked on making the project a reality.
 “This project exemplifies all the good in people in Seward and that people of all ages really do care about others!
-Indeed, it is what Christmas is all about-caring and helping!”

-“We are glad the FBLA could take a leadership role in this effort to assist others, stated advisor Wade Miller.
-“Leadership and Caring are two of the pillars of FBLA and this project fits so well with the mission of our group FBLA.
-We appreciated how the students of SHS stepped up to help the CASA program and assist us with this project.
+“We are glad that FBLA could take a leadership role in this effort to assist others, stated advisor Wade Miller.
+“Leadership and Caring are two of the pillars of FBLA and this project fits so well with the mission of our FBLA group.
+We appreciated how the FBLA chapter and other students of SHS stepped up to help the CASA program and assist us with this project.
 Thank you SHS and Seward Community!”